edgedb/edgedb-rust/edgedb-tokio/src/tutorial.md

 ## Casting inside the EdgeDB compiler

-EdgeDB requires arguments to have a cast in the same way that Rust requires a type declaration when the compiler requires a type declaration / is unable to determine the type.
+EdgeDB requires arguments to have a cast in the same way that Rust requires a type declaration in a signature or when the compiler is unable to determine the type.

 ```
 // Rust